-Province or territory Data limitation Manitoba From 2011 to 2018, Gender and Year of Birth were not directly provided to CIHI by the College of Occupational Therapists of Manitoba.
+Province or territory Data limitation Manitoba From 2012 to 2018, Gender and Year of Birth were not directly provided to CIHI by the College of Occupational Therapists of Manitoba.
 For reporting, CIHI uses aggregated age and gender information provided by Manitoba Health, Seniors and Active Living.
 In 2015 and 2019, age and gender information was not available.
-As such, Flow by Age Group, Sex, Average Age and Age Group are not reported.
-Alberta Due to a technical issue with registration identifiers, the flow of OTs in Alberta between 2019 and 2020 is not reported.
+As such, Flow by Age Group, Sex, Average Age and Age Group were not reported.
 Yukon In 2012, inflow and outflow by age group were not reported due to a high proportion of missing values.
 In 2016, inflow by age group was not reported due to a high proportion of missing values.
 Northwest Territories In 2013, inflow by age group was not reported due to a high proportion of missing values.
 Nunavut In 2013, Age Group was not reported due to a high proportion of missing values.